Applicability

 obclient -h$host -P$port -u$user_name -p$password -D$database_name

 $host: the IP address for connecting to OceanBase Database.
-For connections through OceanBase Database Proxy (ODP), use the IP address of an ODP node.
-For direct connections, use the IP address of an OBServer node.$port: the port for connecting to OceanBase Database.
-The default port for connections through ODP is2883, which can be customized when ODP is deployed.
-The default port for direct connections is2881, which can be customized when OceanBase Database is deployed.$database_name: the name of the database to be accessed.$user_name: the account for connecting to the tenant.
-The format for connections through ODP isusername@tenant name#cluster nameorcluster name:tenant name:username.
-The format for direct connections isusername@tenant name.$password: the password of the account.
+If you use OceanBase Database Proxy (ODP) to connect to OceanBase Database, use the IP address of an ODP node.
+If you directly connect to OceanBase Database, use the IP address of an OBServer node.$port: the port for connecting to OceanBase Database.
+If you use ODP to connect to OceanBase Database, the default port is2883, which can be customized when you deploy ODP.
+If you directly connect to OceanBase Database, the default port is2881, which can be customized when you deploy OceanBase Database.$database_name: the name of the database to be accessed.$user_name: the account for connecting to the tenant.
+The format for connecting to a tenant by using ODP isusername@tenant name#cluster nameorcluster name:tenant name:username.
+The format for directly connecting to a tenant isusername@tenant name.$password: the password of the account.

 Notice

-The user used to connect to the tenant must have the CREATE, INSERT, UPDATE, and SELECT privileges on the database.
-For more information about user privileges, see Privilege types in MySQL-compatible mode.
+The user for connecting to a tenant must have the CREATE, INSERT, UPDATE, and SELECT privileges on the database.
+For more information about user privileges, see Privilege types in MySQL mode.

 For more information about the connection string, see Connect to an OceanBase tenant by using OBClient.